ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Southwestern College has the same tuition for international students as for those from out of state.

-International students usually do not qualify for for federal financial aid, but should research private or school-specific aid and scholarships.
-International students who demonstrate financial need may be eligible for the following types of financial support at Southwestern College:
+International students are not eligible for federal financial aid, but may be eligible for private or Southwestern College-specific grants, scholarships, and other funding opportunities.
+International students with need may qualify for the following types of financial support at Southwestern College:

 •On-campus jobs •Southwestern College-specific scholarships